DXHeroes/knowledge-base-content/practices/product_backlog_refinement.md

 Product Backlog Refinement is an act when the [Product Owner](/practices/product-owner) (PO) in collaboration with the Development Team prioritizes the backlog items and adds details and estimates.
 It is necessary to keep your backlog updated regularly to keep track of all the improvements your product needs.

+During the Product Backlog Refinement, the PO and the Development Team collaborate and review the backlog items.
+It should be set regularly before Sprint Planning. however, the PO can update the backlog items any time during the Sprint.

+**FYI**

 **Product Backlog** is a prioritized list of items the Scrum team is going to finish in the current sprint.
 For more information, see [Product Backlog](/practices/product-backlog).

-During the Product Backlog Refinement, the PO and the Development Team collaborate and review the backlog items.
-It should be set regularly before Sprint Planning. however, the PO can update the backlog items any time during the Sprint.
+Backlog Refinement is also known as Backlog Grooming.
+The word “grooming” was officially replaced by “refinement” in the [Scrum Guide](https://www.scrum.org/resources/scrum-guide) due to negative connotations in British English.

 ![Backlog Refinement](/files/backlog_refinement.png)
  [Backlog Refinement](https://innolution.com/essential-scrum/table-of-contents/chapter-6-product-backlog)

-Backlog Refinement is also known as Backlog Grooming.
-The word “grooming” was officially replaced by “refinement” in the [Scrum Guide](https://www.scrum.org/resources/scrum-guide) due to negative connotations in British English.

 ## Why You Might Want to Practice Product Backlog Refinement